deNBI/bibigrid_clum/readme.md

 ![Navigation](images/ac_screen1.png)

 Don't use the input field secret.
-As you can see its input is not hidden.
-OpenStack will generate a strong secret for you, if you leave it blank.
+- Its input is not hidden
+- OpenStack will generate a strong secret for you, if you leave it blank.

 Pick a sensible expiration date.

 ![Creation](images/ac_screen2.png)

 Safe the downloaded `clouds.yaml` under `~/.config/openstack/` **and** `~/.config/bibigrid/`.
-That will allow both `OpenstackClient` and BiBiGrid to access it.
+That will allow both OpenstackClient and BiBiGrid to access it.

 <details>
 <summary>Why not store BiBiGrids `clouds.yaml` in openstack and save the extra copy?</summary>